 The Organization is operated in a heavily regulated environment.
 The operations of the Organization are subject to the administrative directives, rules and regulations of federal, state and local regulatory agencies.
 Such administrative directives, rules and regulations are subject to change by an act of Congress or Legislature.
 Such changes may occur with little notice or inadequate funding to pay for the related cost, including the additional administrative burden, to comply with a change.
-For the years ended May 31, 2019 and 2018, approximately 68% and 75%, respectively, of the Organization's total revenue was received from government agencies.
-The future nature of the organization is dependent upon continued support from the government.
+For the years ended May 31, 2020 and 2019, approximately 69% of the Organization's total revenue was received from government agencies.
+The future nature of the Organization is dependent upon continued support from the government.